ParaeagleRyanC/nfc-garage-opener/README.md

   - HTTP POST to ESP32 (via local Wi-Fi)
 - The shortcut runs automatically as long as iPhone is unlocked.

-## Security Consideration
+## Security Considerations
 ### This project intentionally:
 - avoids cloud services
-- avoids exposing the device to the public network
+- avoids exposing the device to the public internet
 - preserves LiftMaster rolling-code authentication
 - uses token-based request authentication
 - requires physical NFC interaction for normal use